Agnes Callard: Theory on aspiration

+Note that "decision theory" in the book's context refers to a number of philosophical theories about decisions, not to the branch of probability known as decision theory.

 Personal life

-In 2011, Callard divorced her husband, fellow University of Chicago professor Ben Callard, and began seeing Arnold Brooks, who was a graduate student at the time.
+In 2011, Callard divorced her husband, fellow University of Chicago professor Ben Callard, whom she had married in 2003.
+She began a relationship with Arnold Brooks, who was a graduate student at the time.
 After a year of dating, they married.
 Agnes has two children with Callard and one with Brooks.
-She lives with both her current husband and her ex-husband.
-She was diagnosed with autism in her 30s.
+She resides with both her current husband and her ex-husband.

+Callard was diagnosed with autism in her 30s.